Combatting Gerrymandering with Ranked Choice Voting: An Experimental Analysis of Multi-member Districts in the United States: Introduction

+Such techniques are commonly used to detect gerrymandering \citep{chikina2017assessing, duchin2018outlier, duchinHomologicalPersistenceGerrymandering2020, herschlag2017evaluating, herschlag2020quantifying} or to study the impact of different redistricting rules on the distribution of outcomes \citep{deford2019redistricting, deford2020computational}.
+An important result is that even under `neutral' maps drawn without regard to underlying political geography, the natural geographic segregation among partisan voters can create skewed political outcomes \citep{borodin2018big, chen2013unintentional}.
+More recently, \citet{DuchinSchoenbach2022371393} find that plurality single-member districts are compatible with proportionality in many states, if used as a target for redistricting.

-There are many proposed definitions of (un)fairness metrics in redistricting such as the efficiency gap \cite{stephanopoulos2015partisan}, the mean-median gap \cite{wang2016three}, partisan-symmetry \cite{warrington2018quantifying}, competitiveness \cite{deford2020computational}, and most simply, proportionality.
-Such metrics can be used as the objective function of an optimization algorithm to generate district maps with (un)fair outcomes \cite{swamyMultiobjectiveOptimizationPolitical, gurnee2021fairmandering, king2015efficient}.
-However, because of partisan segregation, in some states creating a fair plan with SMDs is actually impossible \cite{duchin2019locating}, motivating the use of alternate election procedures.
+There are many proposed metrics of fairness in redistricting, including: the efficiency gap \citep{stephanopoulos2015partisan}, the mean-median gap \citep{wang2016three}, partisan-symmetry \citep{warrington2018quantifying}, competitiveness \citep{deford2020computational}, and most simply, proportionality.
+Such metrics can be used as the objective function of an optimization algorithm to generate district maps with (un)fair outcomes \citep{swamyMultiobjectiveOptimizationPolitical, gurnee2021fairmandering, king2015efficient, cannon2020voting}.
+However, because of partisan segregation, in some states creating a proportional plan with SMDs is actually impossible \citep{duchin2019locating}, motivating the use of alternative election procedures.
+In this work, we primarily consider proportionality as our fairness notion.

-\parbold{Social choice} on the other hand, fixes the voters and number of winners in a given election and studies how various voting rules (how preferences are elicited and aggregated) affect the outcome~\cite{brandt2016handbook,arrow2010handbook,dewanPoliticalEconomyModels2011}.
-Here, we focus on the literature on multi-winner elections.
+Methods to restrict gerrymandering are also commonly proposed. \citet{borodin2018big} find that compactness constraints do not effectively prevent gerrymandering.
+Inspired by the fair division literature, researchers have also recently proposed methods in which two adversarial parties together draw a map \citep{benade2021you,benade2020abating,pegden2017partisan,tucker2018cut}.